softlayer/githubio_source/README.md

 2. Create any needed service/method/datatype stub files
 3. Generate any of the needed magic ORM methods that don't technically exist in the metadata.

+Running `python bin/generateSLDN.py` without the `--download` option will simply re-parse the `data/sldn_metadata.json` file, creating and updating template fies as needed.
+This is useful if you want to test out changes that don't exist in the real metadata, or build the internal API documentation.

+If services/datatypes are REMOVED from the metadata, this might cause issues with the hugo site generation.
+To fix this, simply remove the reference content and regenerate from the metadata.

+`rm -rf content/reference/datatypes content/reference/services; python bin/generateSLDN.py`

 ### Testing Changes Locally
 To view any changes you made without publishing the content, run the following: